Gino-Petrosian/Fintech-Bootcamp-/README.md

 ## Overview and Origin
 * What is the name of the company?

 The name of the company I chose for this challenge is LABS (Liquid Asset Borkerage System).
-The domain they operate in is Decentralized Cryptocurrency.
 LABS is a real estate investment digital ecosystem.

 * When was the company incorporated?

-The company was incorporated in 2018.
+The company was incorporated in 2018.(1)

 * Who are the founders of the company?